cambridge-cares/TheWorldAvatar/core/downsampling/README.md

 2) Purpose and preservation of information
    - Consider the purpose when downsampling data, downsampling can be used for visualization of trends or statistical analysis to extract insights.
 3) Data outlier handling
-   - Determine the significance of outliers of your dataset.
+   - Determine the significance of outliers of the dataset.
-   - Assess whether their removal of outlier is necessary to avoid misrepresentation of results.
+   - Assess whether the removal of outlier is necessary to avoid misrepresentation of results.
 4) Downsampling resolution size

 ## User Guide